Menu Search

 9 Of The Best Unconventional Hip Hop Albums Of The 2010s

 Lojii & Swarvy’s DUE RENT is a masterpiece that deserves more recognition than it gets.
-It was released back in 2017 and stands as Lojii’s debut full-length project, with production handled by the talented Swarvy.
+It was released back in 2017 and is Lojii’s debut full-length project, with production handled by the talented Swarvy.
 Lojii is an artist from Philadelphia, Pennsylvania.
 He’s known for his introspective lyrics and laidback flow that blends poetry and rap.
 Swarvy is a producer and multi-instrumentalist from Los Angeles who’s known for his dusty and soulful lo-fi beats.

 DUE RENT is an album that requires a certain type of ear to appreciate.
 It’s a lo-fi neo-classic that has echoes of Madvillainy in its vibe.
 Like Madvillainy, this album is an acquired taste.
 Some may say it’s boring, while others will rave over its brilliance.
 But for those who appreciate the beauty in simplicity, DUE RENT is a project that will hit close to home.